unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 15](Images/Figure15.png)

-You can explore the year-ver-year growth **government and government enterprises** industry in Iowa here:
+You can explore the year-over-year growth for the **government and government enterprises** industry in Iowa here:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/f5eae012/3/)